minprog/project/flask/books/books.md

 * **On a Mac with [homebrew](https://brew.sh/)** simply run `brew install postgresql`.
 Just for reference: <https://wiki.postgresql.org/wiki/Homebrew>
 * **On WSL on Windows** follow these instructions: <https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-postgresql>

-Once installed, you need to run postgresql:
+Once installed, you need to run PostrgreSQL:

 * **On a Mac with homebrew** run: `brew services start postgresql`
 * **On WSL on Windows** run: `sudo service postgresql start`